matloff/worthycsds/README.md

-# How to Make the Most of Your Computer Science (and Even Statistics) Major
+# How to Make the Most of Your Computer Science/Data Science/Statistics Major

+## What no one else will tell you. :-)

 ## Prof. Norm Matloff, University of California, Davis CS Dept.